Care

 That being said, however, it’s much less cumbersome and time-consuming to maintain those layers of seasoning than it is to build them back up.
 Here are some of the best ways to do that.

-• Try to avoid cooking with acidic ingredients like tomatoes, wine, or citrus, as these can start to strip the seasoning and produce off flavors as the acid reacts with the metal.
+• Try to avoid cooking with acidic ingredients like tomatoes, wine, or citrus, as these can start to strip the seasoning and produce off flavors.
+Carbon steel is a reactive material, so acid will react with the metal of the pan.

-• Do try to cook lots of fatty foods in your pan (especially after the first inital seasoning), like burgers, bacon, or steaks, as this will help gradually build up the seasoning.
+• Do try to cook lots of fatty foods in your pan, especially after the first initial seasoning—like burgers, bacon, or steaks—as this will help kick-start and build up the initial seasoning layer you've put down.

 • Don’t use steel wool or similar abrasive materials for cleaning your pan, unless you’re trying to re-season your pan from scratch.